newrelic/nr1-pageview-map/README.md

 ## Usage

-nr1-pageview-map provides a geographic exploration of Browser application data using the [React Leaflet](https://react-leaflet.js.org/) mapping library.
+Page View Map uses [`Browser`](https://newrelic.com/products/browser-monitoring) data to plot activity on a map visualization, allowing you to do geographic exploration of your data.

 ![Screenshot #1](screenshots/screenshot_01.png)